greiter18/lava-escape/README.md

 - Use left key to move to the LEFT
 - Use right key to move to the RIGHT

-In addition, the project will include:
-- The screen shacking in the beginning

 ### MVP
+HomeScreen
-- 1)User will be greated with the home/splash page - will ask them  to begin the game.
-  There will also be a button that explains the game.
+* User is greated with the home/splash page - you are asked to begin the game.
+There will also be an area that explains the game.
+Opening
-- 2)The main character will be displayed where they will descend on the opening platform.
+* The main character is displayed, where they are descended on the opening platform.
+Main gameplay
-- 3)Main gameplay - user will be jumping from obstacles only ascending vertically.
-This will give it the appearance the player is climbing vertically.
+* user will be jumping from obstacles only ascending vertically.
+This will give it the appearance the player is climbing up.
+Scoring
-- 4)Scoring - Score will be detrmined by how long the player survives & by obtaining rubys which grant extra points.
+* Score is detrmined by how long the player survives & by obtaining rubys which grant extra points.
+GameOver
-- 5)When the player hits the lava- the game will be over and they user will be greeted with a prompt to restart the game and will be shown their score
+* When the player hits the lava the game will be over and they user will be greeted with a prompt to restart the game and will be shown their score.

 ### WireFrame